Mountain Gorilla Trekking involves a group of tourist trying to find a given gorilla family under guide.

 How safe Mountain Gorilla Trekking is.

-Gorilla trekking is very safe since most of the gorilla families that are tracked have been habituated.
-However tourist are advised to be gentle since these are gentle creatures and not to flash there cameras or else they might charge.
-Insect repellants should be part you’re your track pack to repel all insects like mosquitos away from them to avoid falling sick.
+Gorilla trekking is very safe since most of the gorilla families that are available for tracking have been habituated.
+However, it is advisable for tourists to be gentle and not to flash there cameras or else they might charge.
+Insect repellants should be part of your track pack to avoid bites and falling sick.

-Other problems that may be experienced during the trek may be the weather condition that might change and affect the pace of the trek, heights too for the case of the elderly may be a problem for example Bwindi forest national park has a total elevation of 3904 to 8553ft.
+- heights for the case of the elderly may be a problem for example Bwindi forest national park has a total elevation of 3904 to 8553ft.